NathanLaan/tab-manager/README.md

   - [ ] Issue: Visual bug: Sometimes if you scroll down, and then up, the top tab item is cut off.
 Seems to depend on spacing (really long tab titles perhaps?).
   - [ ] Issue: Sometimes clicking on tabs doesn't navigate the user to the tab.
 Need to reproduce.
   - [ ] [Sort alphabetically](https://developer.chrome.com/docs/extensions/mv3/getstarted/tut-tabs-manager/#step-3), or group by window.

     ```javascript
     const collator = new Intl.Collator();
     tabs.sort((a, b) => collator.compare(a.title, b.title));
     ```
+  - [ ] Update the action title to show the shortcut key even when the user updates it.
+Need service worker?

 ## References